Electronics Supply Chain Risk Report: Q2 2026

 The Iran War and Semiconductor Materials

 Even if a diplomatic agreement reopens the strait, supply chains should not assume an immediate return to normal.
 Normalization will have to account for war-risk insurance, vessel backlogs, mine risk, port congestion, rerouting decisions, and carrier confidence.
 In practical terms, Hormuz is not simply an on/off switch.
-It is a risk zone that could take months to normalize.
+It is a risk zone that could take months to stabilize.

-For PCBA and component buyers in the United States, the practical effect is simple: the materials feeding the global semiconductor industry are now exposed to a war zone, and the buffer that existed when the conflict began is being consumed faster than it can be replenished.
+Samsung and SK Hynix have meaningful high-bandwidth memory contract coverage.
+However, a prolonged materials or energy disruption can still affect production planning, commodity DRAM availability, and pricing outside long-term agreements.
+For PCBA and component buyers in the United States, the practical effect is simple: the materials feeding the global semiconductor industry are exposed to a war zone, and the buffer that existed when the conflict began is being consumed faster than it can be replenished.

 Middle East conflict disrupting the semiconductor materials supply chain